FEAR and JOY

 Here’s an illustration.
 If you see a scary spider, then do this.
 First make sure you are safe.
 Then, bite into a chocolate bar, take a sip of your favorite soda, or do a little dance.
 It’s pretty hard to concern yourself with the spider when you’re trying to remember the steps to the Chicken Dance.
 The purpose of the candy bar, the soda, or dance is to re-associate the Fear with a Joy.

 This re-association might sound trite.
 But, it has a serious side.
 In most brain injury rehabilitation cases, music is used.
 Why?
 Because of joy.
 People with Alzheimer’s have been observed tapping their feet or fingers when their favorite song is played.
 Why?
 Because of Joy.

 Discover why a compliment is so powerful.
 Then casually observe the effects of your compliment.
 You’ll experience a delightful gift.
 But the internal reward is hidden and far more valuable.

 Studies have shown that the Joy to Fear ratio should be 3 or above.
 That is, three or more Joys for each Fear.
 Ratios below 2 means that some remedial action is needed.
 The website has forms and examples for calculating your specific ratio.

 This is an effective way to reduce stress in the middle of chaos.

 Joy contains the invisible keys to the Neuro-pathways in the brain where the fears hide.

-Clicking on The Fear and Joy Connection Photo takes you to the Chapter on how and why it works.
+Clicking on The Fear and Joy Connection Cartoon takes you to the Chapter on how and why it works.

 Notice the facial expressions on the two boys.
-The boy on your left is hanging on for dear life, while the boy on the right is getting ready to put his hands above his head.
+The boy at the rear is hanging on for dear life, while the boy in front has his hands in the air ready to go again.

 The only difference between them is the perceived fear in one and the joy in the other.